Skip to main content

 Looka AI brand identity and logo generator

 Looka produces a logo, brand kit, and business card in under 20 minutes.
 It won't win awards, but it gets a pre-revenue founder past "we don't have a brand" at a fraction of what a designer charges for the same deliverables.
 The AI style matching handles preference inputs well enough to produce something coherent.
+If you want to see the free-tool version of this same job before paying for one, Intempt's AI Logo Generator produces logo concepts from your brand name and style at no cost.

 Upgrade to a real designer later, once there's budget to do it properly.